-HomVEE's prioritization process (Exhibit II.4) reflects HomVEE's emphasis on reviewing well-designed impact studies, examining outcomes of interest to HHS, and aligning to MIECHV Program criteria.
+HomVEE's prioritization process (Exhibit II.4) reflects HomVEE's emphasis on reviewing welldesigned impact studies, examining outcomes of interest to HHS, and aligning to MIECHV Program criteria.
 HomVEE aims to identify new evidence-based models while continuing to update reports on evidence-based models that HomVEE previously reviewed in order to ensure reported findings are up to date to the extent possible.

 What HomVEE prioritizes each year depends on the available project resources, as well as on the prioritization score HomVEE calculates for each model using a combination of manuscript and model characteristics.
 Regardless of whether HomVEE reviews a model in a given year, the team will include the model and its associated manuscripts in the prioritization process in subsequent years, although no model will be reviewed in two consecutive years (see Select models for review, below).
 The MIECHV Program may coordinate with HomVEE to prioritize review of promising approaches implemented and evaluated under a MIECHV grant.

-18 has been developed or identified by a national organization or institution of higher education, and (3) will be evaluated through a well-designed and rigorous process (see Social Security Act, Section 511 [42 U.S.C.
+&lt;sup>18 As per MIECHV statute, a home visiting service delivery model that qualifies as a promising approach (1) conforms to a "promising and new approach" to achieving specified benchmark areas and participant outcomes, (2) has been developed or identified by a national organization or institution of higher education, and (3) will be evaluated through a well-designed and rigorous process (see Social Security Act, Section 511 [42 U.S.C.
 711]).

-18 As per MIECHV statute, a home visiting service delivery model that qualifies as a promising approach (1) conforms to a "promising and new approach" to achieving specified benchmark areas and participant outcomes, (2)